Ivan Eland: Political opinions

 Eland is a libertarian, generally supporting non-interventionism and limited government.
 In his 2008 book Recarving Rushmore, Eland argued that historians' rankings of US presidents fail to reflect presidents' actual services to the country.
 In the book, he rated 40 US presidents on the basis of whether or not their policies promoted peace, prosperity, and liberty during their tenures; John Tyler and Grover Cleveland were ranked the two strongest, while Harry Truman and Woodrow Wilson came in last.

 Eland once named Jimmy Carter "the best modern president," praising Carter's restrained foreign policy and deregulation of several American industries.
 Eland continues to strongly oppose the 2003 invasion of Iraq, and called George W. Bush's presidency "one of the worst of all time."
 Eland is the Assistant Editor of the Independent Review, writes a regular column for the website Antiwar.com, contributes frequently at Consortium News Robert Parry's website of investigative journalism.
 Eland is on the Advisory Council of the Democracy Institute.

-Eland supports the National Rifle Association of America (NRA); he is a critic of the Affordable Care Act and race-based affirmative action.
-Regarding global warming, Eland does not believe in climate change.
-He argues that the threats posed are sensationalized.
-Eland has appeared on RT, formerly known as Russia Today, a Russian state-sponsored cable television channel, from 2011 to the present.